Immigration & Family Law FAQs

 - Have not been convicted of a felony offense, a significant misdemeanor offense, multiple misdemeanor offenses, or otherwise pose a threat to national security or public safety; and

-- Not be above the age of thirty.
+- Not above the age of 30.

 According to the U.S. Department of Homeland Security deferred action will only be granted for two year periods.
-When the two year period expires, the immigrant will need to renew the deferred action and have his or her case re-reviewed.
+When the two year period expires, the immigrant will need to renew the deferred action and have his or her case reviewed.

 What if I have a pending removal (deportation) case against me or I have a final order of removal (deportation) against me?